Integration of Bus and Rail Transit

 What's Happening Now

 NEW: With the Council's final approval of a $10.1million mitigation package from Sound Transit on October 17, 2017, bus-rail integration is once again under planning discussion and design.
-The City Council was successful in ensuring that bus pick-up and drop-off activities will occur primarily in front of the current Park-and-Ride on North Mercer Way, with a turnaround at the 77th Avenue SE intersection.
+The City Council was successful in ensuring that bus pick-up and drop-off activities will occur primarily at the current Park-and-Ride on North Mercer Way, with a turnaround at the 77th Avenue SE intersection.
 View a Sound Transit draft visualization of the roundabout here.
 King County Metro and local transit advocates are also partners in the preliminary planning discussions.

 This concept replaces the more complex bus turnaround and pickup/dropoff facility area along 80th Avenue SE that was originally proposed by Sound Transit.